Minimal Free Resolutions of Certain Equigenerated Monomial Ideals: Introduction

 Let $(R, \m , k)$ denote a local ring.
 The computation of minimal free resolutions of arbitrary ideals $I \subseteq R$ is a problem that remains open, even in relatively simple cases.
 In this paper, we consider instead the class of monomial ideals; that is, ideals minimally generated by monomials.
 Such ideals seem to exist at the intersection of commutative algebra and combinatorics, and are hence the subject of a large body of research.

 In \cite{taylor1966ideals}, Taylor constructed what is now called the Taylor resolution.
 This complex, aside from being a free resolution for any monomial ideal $I$, also possesses many other desirable properties.
 For instance, it always admits the structure of an associative differential graded (DG) algebra, and is cellular (see \cite{bayer1998cellular}).
 In general, however, this resolution is highly nonminimal.
+Moreover, in a now classic paper (see \cite{reisner1976cohen}), Reisner initiated the study the squarefree monomial ideals through an associated simplicial complex (the \emph{Stanley-Reisner} complex), and showed that the Betti numbers of such ideals can be computed as simplicial homology of link subcomplexes of the Stanley-Reisner complex.
+In theory, this gives a method of computing the Betti numbers of an arbitrary monomial ideal (since polarization will reduce to the squarefree case), but would of course require a closed form for all such aforementioned simplicial homologies.

 Kaplansky posed the problem of describing the minimal free resolution of a monomial ideal in a polynomial ring.
-In general, this has turned out to be a difficult problem.
-A large class of ideals for which an explicit minimal free resolution can be constructed is for so-called Borel-fixed ideals.
-This resolution was constructed in \cite{eliahou1990minimal} and is now called the Eliahou-Kervaire resolution.
+In general, this has turned out to be a very difficult problem.
+A large class of ideals for which an explicit minimal free resolution can be constructed is for so-called Borel-fixed (or stable) ideals.
+This resolution was constructed in \cite{eliahou1990minimal} and is now called the Eliahou-Kervaire resolution; it is a special case of the more general iterated mapping cone procedure.
 This resolution, similar to the Taylor resolution, admits the structure of a DG algebra (see \cite{peeva19960}) and is cellular (see \cite{mermin2010eliahou}).
-Likewise, a squarefree analogue of the Eliahou-Kervaire resolution is considered in \cite{aramova1998squarefree}, for which many of the properties of the standard Eliahou-Kervaire resolution remain valid.
+Likewise, a squarefree analogue of the Eliahou-Kervaire resolution is considered in \cite{aramova1998squarefree} and generalized in \cite{gasharov2002resolutions}, for which many of the properties of the standard Eliahou-Kervaire resolution remain valid.

 Monomial ideals are a class of ideals for which combinatorial techniques have also proved very effective for the computation of such minimal free resolutions.
 One can reduce the study of arbitrary monomial ideals to the study of squarefree monomial ideals via polarization; once this reduction is made, there is a standard one-to-one correspondence between squarefree monomial ideals $I \subseteq k[x_1 , \dotsc , x_n]$ and simplicial complexes $\Delta$ on $n$ vertices.
 This perspective was introduced in \cite{miller2004combinatorial} and is used to deduce homological information of a monomial ideal $I$ based on the combinatorial data of $\Delta$.
 An excellent survey of this perspective, along with a collection of the literature on the topic, may be found in \cite{ha2006resolutions}.